aditya-88/ASAP/README.md

 Singh A, Bhatia P. Automated Sanger Analysis Pipeline (ASAP): A Tool for Rapidly Analyzing Sanger Sequencing Data with Minimum User Interference.
 J Biomol Tech [Internet].
 2016 Oct 17 [cited 2016 Nov 12]; Available from: http://www.ncbi.nlm.nih.gov/pubmed/27790076

 Thank you!

+*Please note that `ASAP` has recenlty gone through a major overhaul, it might be that a few of the descriptions written above will not match, but the functionality remains the same*

 ***Hope ASAP helps you in achieving things faster and better***